Top Page | Upper Page | Contents | About This Site | JAPANESE

 Multiplicative Model E

-"E0.1" in the graph indicates that the number in parentheses is a normally distributed random number with a mean of 0 and a standard deviation of 0.1.
+"E0.1" in the graph indicates that the number in parentheses is a normally distributed random number with a mean value of 0 and a standard deviation of 0.1.

 Multiplicative model exp(E)